Government | Residents | Business | Visitors | Search | Directory | Feedback | HOME

 If you register your boat in Sedgwick County with the Wildlife and Parks Department but you store the boat in a different county, you will need to notify both counties to avoid being taxed twice for the same boat.

 Have you just purchased watercraft?
 Watercraft is prorated from the date of purchase.
-If a watercraft is purchased on or after January 1st, send us your information electronically.
-If a watercraft is sold after January 1st, please e-mail us your KA#, the date it was sold, and who purchased it.
+If a watercraft is purchased on or after January 1, send us the information by filling out the Watercraft Registration.
+If a watercraft is sold after January 1, please email us your KA#, the date it was sold, and who purchased it.

-Most watercraft is priced using the ABOS Appraisal Guides.
-Boats, boat trailers, boat motors, personal watercraft and all other watercraft are reported on schedule 6B at the rate of 30% of the appraised value.
+Watercraft is valued using the ABOS Appraisal Guides.
+Boats, boat trailers, boat motors, personal watercraft and all other watercraft are reported on schedule 7 at the rate of 5% of the appraised value.

 What’s a non-highway vehicle?